-Electrospray is a technique used to produce a fine, electrically charged aerosol by applying high voltage to a liquid flowing through a capillary.
+Electrospray is a technique used to produce a fine, electrically charged aerosol consisting of highly charged droplets, by applying a strong electric field via high voltage to a liquid flowing through a capillary.
 This method accelerates the development of surface treatments and functional materials.
 Key applications include Electrospray Ionization (ESI) for Liquid Chromatography-Mass Spectrometry (LC-MS), Electrostatic Atomization (EAS), and Electrostatic Precision Dispensing (EPD).

 Furthermore, electrospray technology is integral to advanced research, such as Femto-reactor applications, enabling the rapid synthesis and development of new materials, compounds, and pharmaceuticals.